Diagnose Rot Symptoms - detect Rot before it damages your building

 Sticks that have not changed colour can be left in place for long term monitoring, or moved to a new position.

-The advantages of Rot Sensor Sticks:
+The advantages of Dry Rot Sensor Sticks:

 * physical colour change proof of Dry Rot eliminates 'cowboy' selling by unqualified Contractors